- Events Calendar

 Mayo Civic Center

-In response to Governor Tim Walz and the Minnesota Department of Health's recommendations regarding the Coronavirus (COVID-19) pandemic and public gatherings, the Mayo Civic Center is closed until further notice.
+In response to Governor Tim Walz and the Minnesota Department of Health's recommendations regarding the Coronavirus (COVID-19) pandemic and large public gatherings, the Mayo Civic Center is closed until September.